mco-gh/pylearn/content/en/lessons/7 Iterables/_index.md

 </div>
 <div class="jp-InputArea jp-Cell-inputArea"><div class="jp-InputPrompt jp-InputArea-prompt">
 </div><div class="jp-RenderedHTMLCommon jp-RenderedMarkdown jp-MarkdownOutput" data-mime-type="text/markdown">
-<h2 id="Mutability">Mutability<a class="anchor-link" href="#Mutability">¶</a></h2><p>Some data types can be changed (mutable) and some cannot.
+<h2 id="Mutability">Mutability<a class="anchor-link" href="#Mutability">¶</a></h2><p>Some data types can be changed (i.e. are mutable) and some cannot.
 For example, strings are immutable.
 For this reason, you cannot assign values to the characters in a string.
 And when you call a function that seems to modify a string, it actually creates a new string and (normally) disposes of the old one.</p>
 </div>
 </div>
 </div>